swanbeck/coral_cli/README.md

 Shutdown can also be controlled via an instance name that is generated and printed on Coral launch with `-n` (`coral-1747512980139421567` in the example output above) or using a `--handle` provided when Coral launch is run.
 The `-a` flag can also be used to shutdown all running Coral instances.

 #### Verify
-When building a Coral-comptible Docker image, it is useful to test whether the image is compliant with the assumptions that are made with Coral launch.
+When building a Coral-compatible Docker image, it is useful to test whether the image is compliant with the assumptions that are made with Coral launch.
 To do this, you can use the command
 ```bash
 coral verify <IMAGE_NAME>:<IMAGE_TAG>
 ```